eddieom08-star/sema-slim-companion/RENDER_DEPLOYMENT.md

 ## ✅ **Database Setup (Already Done)**

 You're using **Neon PostgreSQL** which is perfect!
-Your current database:
+Your database:
 ```
 postgresql://username:password@your-neon-host.neon.tech/dbname?sslmode=require
 ```

+> **Note:** Replace with your actual Neon database connection string from your Neon dashboard or .env file.

 **Database is serverless and ready to use from Render** ✅